gold-mouse/tiktok-python-bot/README.md

 # Python Project Setup Guide

 ## Prerequisites
-Ensure you have the following installed on your system:
+Ensure you have the hearting installed on your system:

 ### Install Python
 Download and install Python from the [official Python website](https://www.python.org/downloads/).